-One of Chile’s most prominent orchestral conductors, La Serena native José Luis Domínguez began his career at age 21.
-From 2003–16, he was Resident Director of the Santiago Philharmonic Orchestra, one of Latin America’s most important orchestras.
+One of Chile’s most prominent orchestral conductors, NJSO Youth Orchestras Artistic Director José Luis Domínguez began his career at age 21.
+From 2003–16, the La Serena native was Resident Director of the Santiago Philharmonic Orchestra, one of Latin America’s most important orchestras.

 He annually directs programs with the National Youth Symphony Orchestra of Chile, with whom he served as Principal Conductor before assuming his current roles as Principal Guest Conductor and Artistic Senior Advisor.
 He has led the youth orchestra on tour internationally and conducted its operatic debut, a performance of Donizetti’s Don Pasquale that was regarded as a major breakthrough for the Chilean and Latin American system of youth orchestras.
 He led the premiere of Sebastián Errázuriz’s Bitácora de un Sueño to celebrate the 10th anniversary of the Foundation for Youth Orchestras of Chile.

 He regularly guest conducts the National Symphony Orchestra of Colombia.
 At the invitation of the Ministry of Culture, he led Mozart’s Requiem in memory of Nobel Prize Laureate of Literature Gabriel Garcia Márquez in a live televised broadcast from the Cathedral of Bogotá for an audience including the President of Colombia, dignitaries and the highest cultural authorities of the region.